|

 Begin broken variable-item (or “tagged”) list.
 Each item

-argument suppresses the vertical space that normally
+suppresses the blank line that normally precedes each list

-another.
+item.
 Use LI to declare list items, and LE to end the

 list.